noureddine5trk-code/GOMYCODE-cybersecPro/README.md

   the plaintext message.
 - On WSL2, run the capture *inside* WSL (`sudo wireshark`), since any traffic never reaches a Windows-side network interface.
-- To demonstrate AES-EAX's integrity check: flip a byte in the ciphertext before calling `decrypt_and_verify` and show it raises `ValueError` instead of returning corrupted plaintext.